BackThePortal/thetinmen/README.md

 ## Installation
 If you want to run the website locally, follow these steps.
 Make sure [Node.js](https://nodejs.org/) is installed in your computer.
-1. Download the source code and decompress the zip.
+1. Clone the repository or download the source code and decompress the zip.
 2. Open a Command Prompt/Powershell (Windows) or Terminal (macOS/Linux) window in the source code root folder.
 3. Install the dependencies using the following command:
     ```shell